piordanov/ImperialStrife/README.md

 ImperialStrife implemented in GameMaker

 Description: A modern reinterpretation of a classic 2D turn based strategy game, Empire: The Wargame of the Century.
-Website of the original Empire game: <classicempire.com>
+Website of the original Empire game: classicempire(dot)com

 Update Logs:
 Version 05.31.16